havelund/fme-industry/README.md

 ## Instructions

-### Create folders
+### Clone repositories

-Create a folder `fme_industry_website`, and perform all the following instructions in that folder.
+Create a folder `fme_industry_website` somewhere, and perform all the following instructions in that folder.

 First clone a local copy of this repository: